codio/site/source/docs/classes/plag/index.html.md

 Codio does not determine whether cheating has or has not taken place and leaves the decision making up to you.

-To run the [plagiarism checker](/docs/teacher/plag/) you need to first select the Unit within the class and then press press the Actions button next to the unit name.
+To run the Plagiarism checker you need to first select the Unit within the class and then press press the Actions button next to the unit name.

 <img alt="authtoken" src="/img/docs/guides/plag-button.png" class="simple"/>